Papers, Please Accessibility Report

 If you want to play Papers, Please, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Papers, Please has 4 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Papers, Please which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.